 (1) Scope of Rule

-(a) Electronic filing, limitations.
+(a) Electronic filing.
 You may file documents electronically using the commission's records center web portal (see WAC 480-07-125) if you are submitting documents that are not part of an adjudicative proceeding.
-Examples include registration applications, tariffs, contracts, rule-making comments, and comments on open meeting items.
+Examples include registration applications, regulatory reports required under WAC 480-90 Part III, tariffs, contracts, rule-making comments, and comments on open meeting items.
 Electronic filing means the commission accepts the electronic version of the document as the official filing and does not require a paper copy of the documents. (b) Electronic submission, adjudications.
-You may submit documents electronically using the commission's records center web portal (see WAC 480-07-125) or e-mail if you are submitting documents in an adjudicative proceeding.
-Electronic submission means the commission allows submission of electronic versions of documents, but requires a paper copy of the document as the official filing.
-Except for testimony and exhibits filed in general rate cases, parties may submit one paper copy of documents of less than twenty-five pages, but must follow the filing requirements in WAC 480-07-510(1) (nineteen copies) and WAC 480-07-150 (3)(a) (twelve copies) for documents exceeding twenty-five pages.(6) Electronic file format requirements
+You may file documents electronically using the commission's records center web portal (see WAC 480-07-125) or e-mail if you are submitting documents in an adjudicative proceeding.
+Electronic submission means the commission allows submission of electronic versions of documents, but requires a printed copy of the document to supplement the filing.
+Except for testimony and exhibits filed in general rate cases, parties may submit one paper copy of documents of less than twenty-five pages, but must follow the filing requirements in WAC 480-07-510(1) (ten copies) and WAC 480-07-145 (3)(a) (five copies) for documents exceeding twenty-five pages

+(6) Electronic file format requirements

 (a) Acceptable media.
-You may submit documents electronically through the commission's records center web portal, by e-mail file attachment addressed to the commission's records center, or submitted to the records center on a 3 1/2 inch IBM formatted high-density disk or compact disc (CD) labeled with the docket number of the proceeding, if a number has been assigned, the name of the entity and the name of the individual submitting the document, and a description of the contents (e.g., "direct evidence," "motion to dismiss," etc.).
+You may submit documents electronically through the commission's records center web portal, by e-mail file attachment addressed to the commission's records center, or submitted to the records center on a USB drive or compact disc (CD) labeled with the docket number of the proceeding, if a number has been assigned, the name of the entity and the name of the individual submitting the document, and a description of the contents (e.g., "direct evidence," "motion to dismiss," etc.).
+A USB drive must be in an envelope containing the same label information or must be accompanied by a document stating the required label information.

 (d) Acceptable organization.
 Each party must submit all files to meet a single deadline at the same time and in the same message or diskette.
-When a party submits two or more files at the same time, the files must be organized into folders, and the party must provide a printed index.
-The index may be included in a cover letter or provided as an attachment to a cover letter.
-The index also must be provided in the form of an electronic file.
+When a party submits two or more files at the same time, the files must be organized into folders, and the party must provide a separate index with the electronic filing.
+For filings made with printed documents, the index may be included in a cover letter or provided as an attachment to a cover letter.

 480-07-145

-(2) Mail or hand delivery service is required for all documents.
-Parties to adjudicative proceedings before the commission must file original, signed documents and paper copies by mail or hand delivery (e.g., courier delivery service) as provided in this rule to satisfy official filing requirements and meet the commission's administrative needs.
-The commission provides for the expedited exchange of documents among parties and the commission by e-mail and fax transmission in adjudicative proceedings.
+(2) Electronic, mail or hand delivery service is required for all documents.
+Parties to adjudicative proceedings before the commission must file original, signed documents electronically as specified in WAC 480-07-140 or in printed form by mail or hand delivery (e.g., courier delivery service) as provided in this rule to satisfy the commission's administrative needs.
+The commission will also provide for the expedited exchange of documents among parties and the commission by e-mail and fax transmission in adjudicative proceedings.